 But the pinnacle of his career came in 2012 when Governor Nikki Haley presented Todd with the Order of the Palmetto, the highest civilian honor in South Carolina, for his inspiring personal example and musical contribution to his home state.
-Todd says, "My life has been blessed in so many ways, and I have no plans to stop sharing the gift God has given me." in 2018 The state of South Carolina passed a concurrent resolution to RECOGNIZE WEDNESDAY, MARCH 14, 2018 AND The Second Tuesday in March of each year thereafter as "SOUTHCAROLINA BANJO DAY" IN HONOR OF TODD "BANJOMAN" TAYLOR'S MUSICAL CONTRIBUTIONS TO THE STATE OF SOUTH CAROLINA.
+Todd says, "My life has been blessed in so many ways, and I have no plans to stop sharing the gift God has given me."

+In 2018 Governor Henry McMaster Bestowed A CONCURRENT RESOLUTION TO RECOGNIZE WEDNESDAY, MARCH 14, 2018, AND THE SECOND TUESDAY IN MARCH OF EACH YEAR THEREAF-TER AS "SOUTH CAROLINA BANJO DAY" IN HONOR OF TODD "BANJOMAN" TAYLOR'S MUSICAL CONTRIBUTIONS TO THE STATE OF SOUTH CAROLINA.